thermalogic/RustSEUIF97/docs/RUST_VS_C_COMPARISON.md

 | **Universal Functions** | Single function with property ID parameter | `pt(p, t, OH)` |
 | **Direct Property Functions** | Dedicated function for each property | `pt2h(p, t)` |

 The C version only supports universal functions.
-The Rust version's direct property functions provide:
+The Rust version's direct property functions provide a more convenient way to calculate commonly used properties.
-- Cleaner, more readable code
-- Compile-time type safety
-- Better IDE autocomplete support

 ### 5. Thermodynamic Process Calculation